microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user_exportpersonaldata.md

 # user: exportPersonalData

-This action submits a data policy operation request to export personal data stored within Microsoft for a tenant user.
+Submits a data policy operation request, made by a Company Administrator to export an organizational user's personal data.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).